orxfun/orx-parallel/examples/wasm/tsp/leptos/components/README.md

 ## Parallel execution

 The UI itself does not create the thread pool directly.
-Instead, it sends a request to the TypeScript worker bridge, and the worker calls `init_parallel_runtime(thread_count)` before the first parallel `run_search`.
+Instead, it sends a request to the TypeScript worker bridge, and the worker calls `init_wasm_parallel_runtime(thread_count)` before the first parallel `run_search`.

 This separation matters because browser workers own their own wasm instances and runtime initialization.